MCAN Board

 Janet Hartke Bowser, (she/her/hers) Board Member, Dover

-Janet is an environmental attorney with over 30 years of experience working with federal, state and local government and nonprofits on a wide range of environmental law, policy and regulatory issues including climate change adaptation and mitigation, natural resources protection, clean energy, toxics reduction and sustainable land use and smart growth.
-Janet served as Director of the Town of Wellesley Natural Resources Department for over 16 years and previously was Director of the Needham Conservation Dept., worked with the Mass.
-Executive Office of Energy and Environmental Affairs and began her career at the Mass.
-Department of Environmental Protection.
+Janet is an environmental attorney with over 30 years of experience working with federal, state, and local government and nonprofits on a wide range of environmental law, policy and regulatory issues, including climate change adaptation and mitigation, natural resources protection, clean energy, toxics reduction, and sustainable land use and smart growth.
+Janet served as Director of the Town of Wellesley Natural Resources Department for over 16 years and previously was Director of the Needham Conservation Department, working with the Mass.
+Executive Office of Energy and Environmental Affairs, and began her career at the Massachusetts Department of Environmental Protection.

 Halina Brown, Board Member, Newton